-The Student Services Center is charged with maintaining the student database.
+The Student Services Center is charged with maintaining accurate student records.
 Therefore, any changes in your name, address, and/or telephone number must be reported without delay to the SSC.
 If a foreign student is assigned a Czech birth number by the Czech authorities, or receives permanent residence in the Czech Republic, he/she must report this to SSC.